-This report constitutes joint report for Bayer Inc. and Bayer Cropscience Inc. Bayer Inc. And Bayer Cropscience Inc. are Canadian operating entities.
-They are part of the Bayer Group of companies, with the ultimate parent Bayer AG, with group-wide operations across Crop Science, Pharmaceuticals and Consumer Health divisions.
-Both entities operate locally under the contracts negotiated and established by the regional procurement teams following global guidelines outlined in our report submission.
+As part of the Bayer Group, its entities covered by this statement, namely Bayer Australia Limited, Bayer CropScience Pty Limited, Imaxeon Pty Limited and Monsanto Pty Limited, closely worked together with Bayer AG in preparation of this statement.
 Bayer AG governs processes as described in this statement, e.g., Group-wide policies, the human rights risk identification, the procurement of goods and services, grievance mechanisms and trainings.
-As outlined during this statement these processes are applied worldwide, including the reporting entities.
+As outlined during this statement these processes are applied world-wide, including the reporting entities.